vendasta/api-gateway-docs/docs/Guides/Scim/Guide-to-sync-users-in-vendasta.md

 This guide provides the information of

-- To create a service account in vendasta and authorization token to access vendasta APIs
+- To create a service account in Vendasta and authorization token to access Vendasta APIs
 - List of Vendasta SCIM APIs and the way to use it.